yuxluo/CelesChia_Public/README.md

 __⚠PLEASE NOTE__ that this is a throw-away wallet.
 Don't actually show your mnemonics to anyone.
 I'm very serious about this.

 __⚠PLEASE NOTE__ that plots created using your Farmer Public Key is tied exclusively to your wallet.
-If you lose access or a maliscious person gains access to your wallet, CelesChia may not be able to re-farm your existing plots using your new wallet.
+If you lose access or a malicious person gains access to your wallet, CelesChia may not be able to re-farm your existing plots using your new wallet.

 ### __CELESCHIA DOES NOT COVER YOUR LOSS OR PROVIDE REFUND FOR YOUR PLOTS IN THE CASES OF ABOVE SCENARIOS__